 |Palestine and the Arab-Israeli Conflict|

 |Ethnic Conflict and Identity|

 |Introduction to the Philosophy of History|

 |Philosophy of Religion|

 |Sociology of Race and Ethnicity|

 |Credit Hours Subtotal:||9|

 |Total Credit Hours||18|

 Students are encouraged to meet with the Jewish Studies program advisor as early as possible to discuss their intention to pursue the minor.
-Courses with significant Jewish Studies content that are not listed below may be eligible for approval as electives.
+Courses with significant Jewish Studies content that are not listed above may be eligible for approval as electives.